 Under normal circumstances, the Fund will invest at least 80% of its assets in private credit instruments.
-The Fund will opportunistically allocate its investments in private credit instruments across any number of the following credit strategies: (a) liquid credit (including broadly syndicated loans); (b) direct lending (including first lien loans, second lien loans, unitranche loans and mezzanine debt); (c) opportunistic credit; (d) structured credit (including CLOs); and (e) real assets credit (including infrastructure, aviation and real estate).
-To a lesser extent, the Fund also may invest in special situations, including structured equity, stressed credit and opportunities arising due to market dislocation.
+The Fund will opportunistically allocate its investments in private credit instruments across any number of the following credit strategies: (a) liquid credit (including broadly syndicated loans); (b) direct lending (including first lien loans, second lien loans, unitranche loans and mezzanine debt); (c) opportunistic credit; (d) structured credit (including CLOs); (e) asset-backed finance; and (f) real assets credit (including infrastructure, aviation and real estate).
+To a lesser extent, the Fund also may invest in hybrid capital, including credit-oriented investments, structured equity solutions, and stressed / dislocated investments.
 The Fund may invest in additional strategies in the future as opportunities in different strategies present.
 While some of the loans in which the Fund will invest pursuant to the foregoing may be secured, the Fund may also invest in debt and equity securities that are either unsecured and subordinated to substantial amounts of senior indebtedness, or a significant portion of which may be unsecured.
 In addition, the Fund invests primarily in those countries where creditors' rights are protected by law, such as countries in North America and Western Europe, although in select situations the Fund may invest in securities of issuers domiciled elsewhere.
 The geographic areas of focus are subject to change from time to time and may be changed without notice to Shareholders.
 The Fund normally will invest in a number of different countries.
 There is no minimum or maximum limit on the amount of the Fund's assets that may be invested in non-U.S. securities.
+The Fund's portfolio composition is expected to change over time as the Adviser's view changes on, among other things, the economic and credit environment (including with respect to interest rates) in which the Fund is operating.